Elementary Writing Prompts: 10 Creative Ways to Use Them in Your Classroom

 - Encourage critical thinking skills

-- Provide an opportunity for students to practice writing skills
+- Give students regular practice with writing skills

 What Can You Teach with Writing Prompts?